-Time’s arrow marches ever forward and here we are, already halfway through 2019 and in a prime position to start humming and hawing over which of the year’s releases we will herald as the very best in six months’ time.
-Blessedly, we are a ways away from having to pit such instant classics as Tyler, the Creator’s IGOR or Solange’s When I Get Home or slowthai’s Nothing Great About Britain against each other; for now they can all coexist in blissful, unranked harmony.
+Time's arrow marches ever forward and here we are, nearing the final stretch of 2019 and in a prime position to start humming and hawing over which of the year's releases we will herald as the very best in a few months' time.
+Blessedly, we are a ways away from having to pit such instant classics as Tyler, the Creator's IGOR or Solange's When I Get Home or slowthai's Nothing Great About Britain against each other; for now they can all coexist in blissful, unranked harmony.

 Reading from A-Z, here are the records we've been ceaselessly spinning this year – the best albums of 2019 so far:

 2 Chainz - ‘Rap or Go to the League’

 For being such an omnipresent force in hip-hop over the past decade, 2 Chainz has been conspicuously lacking an album of serious worth.
 Until now, that is.
 Rap or Go to the League is a huge accomplishment for the Hair Weave Killer in Chief, proving beyond a doubt that he has the chops to last a full-length project, never outstaying his welcome and scoring one-liners aplenty.